-The Refuge is open from dawn to dusk 365 days a year.
-There is no admission fee.
-The Visitor Center is open Monday- Friday 7:30 a.m.- 4:00 p.m..
-On weekends, volunteers staff the Visitor Center from 9:00 a.m.–4 p.m.
-Saturday and 1:00-5:00 pm on Sunday.
-The Center is closed Thanksgiving Day and Christmas Day.
+The Refuge is open from dawn to dusk 365 days a year and admission is free.
+The Visitor Center is open Monday through Friday 7:30 a.m.- 4 p.m..
+On weekends, Volunteers staff the Center on Saturday 9-4 and Sunday 1-5, closed Thanksgiving Day and Christmas Day.

-Situated on the Big Mineral Arm of Lake Texoma just southwest of Pottsboro, Hagerman National Wildlife Refuge is closer than you think.
-To reach the Refuge from Pottsboro, travel south on Highway 289 to Refuge Road, turn right (west), and go about four miles to the Refuge Visitor Center will be on your right.
+To reach the Refuge from Pottsboro, travel south on Highway 289 to Refuge Road, turn right (west), and go about four miles.
+The Refuge Visitor Center will be on your right.

-For more information about Hagerman National Wildlife, visit their website at http://southwest.fws.gov/refuges/texas/ hagerman/index/html
+For more information about Hagerman National Wildlife, visit their website at: http://www.fws.gov/refuge/hagerman/

 Hagerman National Wildlife Refuge